Kokileswarar temple, TiruKozhambam

 The Curse and Goddess Parvathi

-At one time, due to a curse, Goddess Parvathi assumed the form of a cow and descended to the earthly realm, worshipping God Shiva at several sacred sites.
-Thirukkozambam is one such place.
-While worshipping here in the form of a cow, her hoof slipped and struck the ground, causing the Shiva Linga to be unearthed.
-Hence, the presiding deity of this temple came to be known as Kokileshwarar.
+At one time, owing to a divine curse, Goddess Parvati assumed the form of a cow and descended to the earthly realm, worshipping God Shiva at several places.
+Thirukozhambam is one such holy place.
+While offering her worship here in the form of a cow, her hoof accidentally slipped and struck the ground, revealing the hidden Shiva Linga beneath.
+Since the Linga manifested through the hoof (kulambu) of the divine cow, the presiding deity came to be known as Kokileshwarar.

 The Game of Dice

-While Shiva and Maha Vishnu were once playing Sokkaṭṭān (a traditional dice game), Goddess Parvathi was seated as the neutral referee.
-When a doubt arose regarding the roll of the dice, Shiva asked Parvathi to give her judgment.
-Parvathi gave a verdict in favor of Maha Vishnu.
-Feeling displeased, Shiva cursed Parvathi to be born on earth in the form of a cow.
-Thus born as a cow, Parvathi journeyed to several places on earth.
-Tiru-Kozhambam is one of the sacred places where Goddess Parvathi offered her worship to Shiva.
+Once, while God Shiva and Maha Vishnu were engaged in a game of Sokkaṭṭān (a traditional dice game), Goddess Parvati was seated as the impartial referee.
+During the game, a dispute arose regarding the outcome of a throw, and Shiva asked Parvati to deliver her judgment.
+She ruled in favor of Maha Vishnu.
+Displeased with her verdict, Shiva cursed Parvati to be born on earth in the form of a cow.
+Assuming this form, the Goddess wandered across many sacred places, worshipping Shiva to seek redemption.
+Tiru-Kozhambam is one of the holy shrines where Goddess Parvati, in the form of a cow, worshipped God Shiva and was blessed with His divine grace.

 Brahma's Worship